succabs/succabs/README.md

   - :telescope: Currently studying in university and looking for a job.

-  - :zap: Interested in Full Stack Development and Network Security
+  - :zap: Interested in Full Stack Development and Network Security.

-  - :joystick: On my free time I play games, solve Rubik's cube and do some magnet fishing
+  - :joystick: On my free time I play games, solve Rubik's cube and do some magnet fishing.

-  - :mailbox: You can reach me with email
+  - :mailbox: You can reach me with email.

 </div>